needle-tools/needle-engine-support/documentation/features-overview.md

 Use the node based [ShaderGraph ⇡](https://unity.com/features/shader-graph) to create shaders for the web.
 ShaderGraph makes it easy for artists to keep creating without having to worry about syntax.

 ## Crossplatform: VR, AR, Mobile, Desktop 💻
 Needle Engine runs everywhere web technology does: run the same application on desktop, mobile, AR or VR.
+We build Needle Engine [with XR in mind](./documentation/xr.md) and consider this as and integral part of responsive webdesign!

 ## Lightmaps 💡